 Conservative activists and others who appreciate the Second Amendment boycotted the brand.
 At least two employees quit over what they called “age discrimination.”
 Springfield Armory cut all ties with Dick’s after the company hired three lobbyists to push gun control.
 Multiple other stores – like Crossroads Pawn & Audio in Little River, SC – capitalized on the publicity, modifying their signs in some way to say that they sell AR-15s because they’re not “Dicks.”

 Despite how the sporting goods chain might wish to spin it, they did not come away unscathed.
 CEO Edward Stack claimed in August that while the policy cost them some customers, it also brought in others, and sales had pretty well balanced out.
 But the company now warns that the negative reaction could affect sales down the road.

 Despite the loss from gun sales, Dick’s has been able to recover somewhat – but they’ve done it primarily by increasing prices in general.
 This allowed the chain to boost its profits 2.4%.
 The company is also opening more stores – six this quarter – and investing in the company’s online business, where sales are up 16%.

 How can Dick’s best avert future lost profits over their surprisingly progressive ideology?
 Refocusing on team sports and ignoring the outdoorsman might work.
 Stack announced during a conference call on Thursday, Nov.
 29, that he’s considering removing all hunting equipment from the chain.
 They’re already engaged in a ten-store test, but if it goes well – and Stack seems optimistic – they’ll implement the changes in all 732 locations.
 How’s that for the progressive way?
-When you alienate a segment of the population with your asinine ideas, don’t compromise – just abandon them entirely.We value your comments!
-Please weigh in on our comment section below.
+When you alienate a segment of the population with your asinine ideas, don’t compromise – just abandon them entirely.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com